JonathanLe2008/Conducting-Analysis-Aid/README.md

 ## Conducting-Analysis-Aid

-This is an application that helps read and analyze certain musical conducting patterns (particularly for marching band).
+This is an application that helps read and analyze certain musical conducting patterns.

 ## Installation